Mosaibah/How-To-Deploy-ASP-Dotnet-6-Using-Ngnix/README.md

   {Application_Name} -> /var/www/{Repository_Name}/bin/Debug/net6.0/publish/
 ```

-Becarefull when you do that, you need to memorize the LAST TWO LINE
+Be careful when you do that, you need to memorize the last two lines
 ```
   {Application_Name} -> /var/www/{Repository_Name}/bin/Debug/net6.0/{Application_Name}.dll
   {Application_Name} -> /var/www/{Repository_Name}/bin/Debug/net6.0/publish/
 ```

-After we publish our project, we need to create a `service` to run,stop and mentor that appliction
+After we publish our project, we need to create a `service` to run,stop and monitor that appliction
 We can do that in few Not simple steps

 1. To create a new service `sudo nano /etc/systemd/system/{Name_Your_Service}.service`